DKurilo/PLibrayAPI/README.md

 Install postgersql (or use postgresql docker image).
 Initialize database with scripts from `db/`.
-`init.sql` creates databse library and user library without password.
+`empty-init.sql` creates databse library and user library without password.
 You can change it.
-`dump.sql` creates tables and users in database.
+`empty-dump.sql` creates tables and users in database.

 ### With Docker